bidishasamantakgp/VACS/language_model/README.md

 The following ZIP folder contains pre-trained model and the the dataset used for the LM experiment.
 [Pre-trained model](https://www.dropbox.com/s/pid65mgu76vxxn1/LM_Experiments_model_data.zip?dl=0)

-This model was trained with the default parameters and acheved the accuracy of the published result.
+This model was trained with the default parameters and acheved the perplexity of the published result.